What are exercise snacks? Why you should add these to your routine

 Incorporating exercise snacks into your routine may offer some health benefits, including:

-Improving heart health and disease risk: as few as two or three short bouts of just 3–4 min vigorous movement per day, such as very fast walking or stairclimbing was associated with substantially lower all-cause, cardiovascular disease and cancer mortality risk.
-(3, 4)
+Improving heart health and disease risk: As few as two or three short bouts of just 3–4 minutes of vigorous movement per day, such as very fast walking or stair climbing was associated with substantially lower all-cause, cardiovascular disease and cancer mortality risk.
+3,4

 Improved energy levels, mood, and cognitive performance: A 2016 study in 30 sedentary individuals found that exercise snacks improved both mood and energy levels.
-They also found a slight decrease in appetite before lunch when compared to those that were instructed to sit all day.
-(2) Additionally, a small study found that exercise snacks, done by taking the stairs vs the elevator, improved divergent (aka creative) thinking by 61% compared to those who just took the elevator.
-(7)
+They also found a slight decrease in appetite before lunch when compared with those that were instructed to sit all day.
+2 Additionally, a small study found that exercise snacks, done by taking the stairs vs. the elevator, improved divergent (aka creative) thinking by 61% compared with those who just took the elevator.
+7

 How can I incorporate exercise snacks into my routine?